 - a.
-Council will work closely with the Province to ensure that all on-site wastewater systems, or cluster systems which are installed in the municipality meet the highest standards of design and reflect the capability of the site. - b.
-The Bylaw shall establish requirements for soil and lot classification during the development of new subdivisions and at the time of developing existing approved lots, particularly in the case of older lots.
-The requirements shall be, at minimum, no less stringent than those in the Environmental Protection Act Sewage Disposal Systems Regulations. - c.
-The Bylaw shall require on-site sewage treatment systems to be designed and certified by a licensed engineer for all existing parcels that do not meet the lot size standards established under the Planning Act Province-Wide Minimum Development Standards Regulations. - d.
+Council will work closely with the Province to ensure that all on-site wastewater systems, or cluster systems which are installed in the Municipality meet the highest standards of design and reflect the capability of the site. - b.
+The Land Use Bylaw shall establish requirements for soil and lot classification during the development of new subdivisions and at the time of developing existing approved lots, particularly in the case of older lots.
+Lot size standard requirements shall be, at minimum, no less stringent than those in the Environmental Protection Act's Sewage Disposal Systems Regulations. - c.
+The Land Use Bylaw shall require on-site sewage treatment systems to be designed and certified by a licensed professional engineer for all existing parcels that do not meet the lot size standards established under the Planning Act's Province-Wide Minimum Development Standards Regulations.

+d.
 Council may explore an approach to distribute public information on the importance of proper care and maintenance of septic systems, including routine pump out and inspection.